What’s Biodiversity Hotspots ? 9 spots in Asia

 Philippines biodiversity hotspot

-download 2 WANEE asia
+download 2 WANEE Go-WILD

 Philippines biodiversity hotspot |source:cepf.net